osquery/osquery/docs/wiki/deployment/configuration.md

 ### Decorator queries

-Decorator queries exist in osquery versions 1.7.3+ and are used to add additional "decorations" to results and snapshot logs.
+Decorator queries exist in osquery versions 1.7.3+ and are used to add additional "decorations" to results, snapshot and status logs.
 There are three types of decorator queries based on when and how you want the decoration data.

 ```json
 {